Astros remove Jason Castro from World Series roster over COVID protocols

 Garrett Stubbs replaced Jason Castro on the roster

-Houston Astros catcher Jason Castro was removed from the World Series roster before the start of Game 4 on Saturday night against the Atlanta Braves because of MLB’s COVID-19 health and safety protocol.
+The Houston Astros removed catcher Jason Castro from their World Series roster before the start of Game 4 on Saturday night against the Atlanta Braves because of MLB’s COVID-19 health and safety protocol.

-Castro was placed on the COVID-19 injury list and is eligible to be put back on if he’s cleared during the rest of the series.
+Castro was placed on the COVID-19 injury list and is eligible to return if he’s cleared during the rest of the series.
 Garrett Stubbs replaced Castro on the roster.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM